ScottStevenWhite/swan-health/README.md

 **Integration with Existing Foundations:**

 - **Profiles & States**
-  - Cohorts often defined based on TemporaryStates, Goals, adherence patterns.
+  - Cohorts defined based on TemporaryStates, Goals, adherence patterns.

 - **Goals & Targets**
   - Research may focus on how certain targets vs actual outcomes differ by behavior.

 - **Costs**
-  - Some studies may specifically look at:
+  - Some studies may examine:
     - “Impact of budget constraints on nutrient adequacy.”

 - **Feedback**